kspiteri/pixmaler/CONTRIBUTING.md

 1. Branch off `main`.
 2. Keep it focused.
 3. Run `pnpm lint` and `pnpm typecheck`.
 4. Verify in dev with **both** servers running.
-Test a reconnect (reload mid-game) if you touched anything stateful.
+Test a reconnect (reload mid-game) if you touched anything stateful — and reload during **RESULTS** specifically, which used to strand the room (`13` item 54).
+If you touched a phase transition, also drive the two rounds that look like nothing: one where **nobody draws**, and one where people draw but **nobody votes**.
 5. Open a PR describing what changed and how you verified it.
 Note protocol changes explicitly.

 No test suite yet — manual verification against the dev servers is the bar.
 Describe what you tested.
 (Wiring a runner is [`13-technical.md`](./docs/.plans/13-technical.md) item 31, deliberately unscheduled.)